Powerful Photoshop Smart Objects and How to Use Them?

 Here’s a screenshot of what you will see once the layers are converted.

-As mentioned earlier, the Smart Object is just a kind of container for image layers in Photoshop.
+As mentioned earlier, Photoshop Smart Objects are just a kind of container for image layers in Photoshop.
 If you open it, you will see the layers inside.

 To open a Smart Object is easy.
 You just double click it in the Layers window using your mouse.
 Photoshop then opens the Smart Object and displays the contents, which in this example are the original image layer and Levels layer we added.